gholt/swauth/doc/source/index.rst

 5. Instead of #4, Swauth can be configured to call out to another remote Swauth to perform #4 on its behalf (using the swauth_remote config value).

 6. When managing accounts and users with the various ``swauth-`` command line tools, these tools are actually just performing HTTP requests against the ``/auth/`` end point referenced in #2.
-You can make your own tools that use the same `API <api.html>`_.
+You can make your own tools that use the same :ref:`API <api_top>`.

 7. In the special case of creating a new account, Swauth will do its usual WSGI-internal requests as per #4 but will also call out to the Swift cluster to create the actual Swift account.